BreathOfTheDragon/PyJul/Tiger-Alpha-0.1/ReadMe.md

 Note: This code is in alpha version 0.1.
 Policy is random.
 When using other policies I ran into compilation errors.

 Note: Windows is so stupid I hate it.
 I can't compile the packages on Windows and everything fails.
 In MacOS however, packages seem to compile just fine and the code works.

+# Tiger POMDP Environment Explanation

+The Tiger POMDP environment is a classic benchmark problem in artificial intelligence that involves decision-making under uncertainty.
+In this scenario, an agent must choose between two doors: one hides a tiger (incurring a penalty if opened), and the other hides treasure (yielding a reward if opened).

+The agent has three possible actions: `open the left door`, `open the right door`, or `listen` for the tiger's location.

+The listening action provides a noisy observation with two possible outcomes: hearing the tiger on the left or hearing the tiger on the right.

+The goal is to maximize the total reward by strategically balancing the costs and benefits of listening and choosing which door to open based on uncertain observations.